 I grew up blue collar and loved every minute of it.
 My grandfather served as the tail gunner of a B-17 and B-29 during WWII in the European theater.
 He later returned home to the farm he was born on and worked at the local Chevrolet dealership as a automobile body mechanic for more than 40 years.
-My father worked for the local county school system as a maintenance worker for more than 30 years and my mother worked for the West Virginia State Police for more than 30 years.
+My father worked for the local county school system as a maintenance technician for more than 30 years and my mother worked for the West Virginia State Police for more than 30 years.
 My sister Kristi passed away in November 2018.

 Growing up on the farm is where I learned my work ethic.
 Hard work and be damn proud of what ever you make was instilled in me at a very young age, and I wouldn't have it any other way.
 This is the exact type of leadership and work ethic that the citizens of Maricopa County can expect from me everyday while serving as one of your county supervisors.
 I describe my work ethic in 2 phrases.

-1. I would rather earn $100 than have someone give me $1000.
+1. I would rather bust my butt for $100 than have someone give me $1,000.

-2. If I didn't earn it, I don't won't it, that way I can always say I got it honest.
+2. If I didn't earn it, I don't want it, that way I can always say I got it honest.
 (A verse from a Aaron Tippin song).

-Behind the farmhouse there were Indian caves in the hills where my Paw Paw and his friends would go into as young children and collect arrowheads and other Indian artifacts.
+Behind the farmhouse there were Indian caves in the hills where my pawpaw and his friends would go into as young children and collect arrowheads and other Indian artifacts.
 The farm itself has been in my family's name since 1862, even before West Virginia became a state.
 The farm even saw action from the Civil War on it.